nawinkumar94/automating-aws-with-python/README.md

 #Features
   Notifon has the following features
+    ---> Send notification to slack using serverless. when the cloud watch events happens by auto scaling groups or lambda functions.

---Commands for serverless application
+#Commands for serverless application

   # create a serverless application
     --> serverless create --template aws-python3 --name notifon-notifier --> serverless create -t "Name of template" -n "Name of the lamba function"

-  #To deploy application
+  # To deploy application
     --> sls deploy
-  # invoke a function('hello'-->name of function)
+  # Invoke a function('post_to_slack'-->name of function)
-    --> sls invoke -f hello
+    --> sls invoke -f post_to_slack
-  # To check logs('hello'-->name of function)
+  # To check logs('post_to_slack'-->name of function)
-    --> sls logs -f hello
+    --> sls logs -f post_to_slack